FutureInfinite/Kyozo/README.md

 - The previous script has a CTE that generates a simple department / salary grouping.
 This can then be used to generate results on department ID and salary

 ---
+- The following is a script to produce the expected result

 		select
 			department_id
 		from